September 14, 2022(For Self-Install & Re-Install)

 - Connect the modem to the power cord or adapter provided and then plug into an electrical outlet.

 - Your modem's status indicator lights will begin to turn on.
-The modem will be online in just a few minutes, once the @ symbol located on the front of the modem stops flashing and remains lit.
+The modem will be online in just a few minutes, once the @ symbol for Hitron or the symbol for Sagemcom located on the front of the modem stops flashing and remains lit.

-- Connect via Wi-Fi, using the Default Wi-Fi network and Default key (password) located on a sticker on the back of your Wi-Fi modem.
+- The default Wi-Fi SSID and Password are located on the side or back of your Wi-Fi modem.

 4. Configure your home network with a custom name and password.